-What to Do If a Condom Breaks, Falls Off or Gets Lost During Sex
+What Should You Do If A Condom Breaks, Falls Off or Gets Lost During Sex?

-Nothing kills the mood faster than looking down between you and your partner's sweaty bodies during (or after) sex only to discover the condom broke, fell off or went MIA.
-Any one of these situations opens the door to drugstore dashes, unplanned pregnancies and unwanted sexually transmitted infections, and needs to be dealt with ASAP.
+Nothing kills the mood faster than looking down between you and your partner's sweaty bodies during (or after) sex only to discover the condom broke, slipped off or went MIA inside your partner.
+Any one of these situations opens the door to drugstore dashes, unplanned pregnancies and unwanted sexually transmitted infections, each of which need to be dealt with ASAP.

 But don't panic!
 There's a solution for every scenario.

 Uh-oh: The condom broke

 Sex is all about friction, right?
 But too much friction can have one pretty alarming consequence: ripping the condom, said Roskin.

 You know how uncomfortable it feels when there isn't enough lubrication during penetration.
 Well, that wear and tear can literally pull at the condom until it breaks.
 Just think about how thin rubbers are.
 In the same way a strong muscle can still tear when overworked, a condom can rip when there isn't enough lubrication.
 Plus, condoms can tear if they come into contact with someone's nails, rings, piercings, teeth or some other sharp edge.

 If you realize the condom broke before anyone comes close to orgasm—like, immediately after penetration—that's good news.
 Just toss it and put on a new one.
 Before you glove up again, ensure to check the box to see that the condoms aren't expired; the older a condom is, the drier and weaker the material gets.
 Exposure to heat, light, lotions and oils can also damage a condom's integrity, Burch said.
 Don't forget to use a water-based lube to keep things nice and smooth down there.

 (P.S.: You're probably not going to feel a condom break, Roskin said.
 After sex, you should always check to see if there are any rips, tears or holes in it to make sure you're safe.)